DevonRobitaille/COMP4107/Project - 23 Apr/src_V2/README.txt

 To launch the program, you must first visit thesrcdirectory, which can befound using the file directory schema listed earlier.
-Once you have a commandprompt or terminal window open run themain.pyfile using the following argu-ments:
+Once you have a command prompt or terminal window open run themain.pyfile using the following argu-ments:

 $: python main.py <path to model, i.e. .\saved_model, (optional)>